History of Dedham, Massachusetts, 2000–present: Public safety building

 After most of the Town's administrative offices move into the Ames Schoolhouse, the Police Department was expected to renovate the old Town Hall for their use at a cost of $9.5 million.
 Plans changed, however, to knocking down the existing Town Hall and instead building a combined public safety building for both the police and fire departments.

 On March 5, 2021, a ceremonial groundbreaking took place for the new building.
 The new building at 26 Bryant Street was opened for the first time on March 12, 2023.
 The public was invited to take tours following the ribbon cutting.
-The Dedham Square Planning Committee voted to recommend the old police headquarters be demolished and a new town green be built on the site in December 2021.
-A six-person working group was created to oversee the project in April 2022.